-Should you just put up with a relationship that’s less than perfect because you start to believe that you can’t find anyone better anyway?
+Should you just put up with a relationship that’s less than perfect because you start to believe that you can’t find anyone who’s compatible, understanding or loving?

-The biggest reason why we settle in unhappy relationships is because we’re too scared of experiencing the rest of our lives alone.
-As humans, and as social creatures, we constantly crave for social, physical and sexual intimacy all the time.
+The biggest reason why we settle in unhappy relationships is that we’re too scared of experiencing the rest of our lives alone.
+As humans, and as social creatures, we constantly crave social, physical, and sexual intimacy all the time.

 And the thought of being lonely makes us feel terrible, especially when all our friends are hitched with a seemingly perfect somebody.
 [Read: 12 annoying lines singles have to hear and bear all the time!]

 Or just maybe, you and your lover haven’t really tried to understand each other through effective communication and understanding.
-[Read: How to communicate in a relationship and make it better]
+[Read: How to communicate in a relationship – 16 steps to a much better love life]

 And the best part here is that you have a choice, an option to seek happiness and live a happy life, or tie yourself down to a rock that you know will eventually sink to the bottom and drag you with it.
 [Read: 15 types of toxic relationships that’ll ruin your life]